codythefennec/ubuntu-shortcut-script/README.md

 chmod +x installscripts.sh

-and:

-chmod +x makeshortcut.sh

-Note these functions just make the file executable, if you want to verify integrity please read over the code within the scripts!
+Note theis command just makes the file executable, if you want to verify integrity please read over the code within the scripts!

 Then simply run:

 ``./installscripts.sh``

 This will:
+ - Make the shortcut script executable
  - Create Scripts folder in home dir
  - Move the shortcut script to the new scripts folder
  - Add a link to the script in your .bashrc file